Spinal cord stimulation

 The SCS device may interfere with other devices, such as pacemakers and defibrillators.
 After the SCS is implanted, you may not be able to get an MRI anymore.
 Please discuss this with your health care provider.

 Tell the provider who will be doing the procedure what medicines you are taking.
 These include medicines and supplements you bought without a prescription.

 - Prepare your home for when you come back from the hospital.

-- Two weeks before surgery, you may be asked to stop taking drugs that make it harder for your blood to clot.
-These include aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), and other drugs like these.
+- One week before surgery, you may be asked to stop taking blood thinners.
+These are medicines that make it harder for your blood to clot.
+They include aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn).

 On the day of the surgery: